tighten/confomo/readme.md

 Built in 4 hours to help me track who I wanted to meet at Laracon 2014, and who I met there who I didn't know yet.

+Updated for Laravel 5.1 and Vue in 2015/2016. @michaeldyrynda did most of the hard work there, and we documented it [on a podcast](http://rebuilding.confomo.com/).

 ### Contributing
-Submit an issue for bugs or feature requests, or submit a PR against the `development` branch.
+Submit an issue for bugs or feature requests, or submit a PR against the `master` branch.

 ![ConFOMO screenshot](public/assets/img/confomo-screenshot.png)

 ### License

 Not sure.
-Don't steal it? @todo.
+Don't steal it?
+Let's call it MIT for today.